 It is blatantly obvious that DT is doing this as a way to obtain your info to sell.

-Not only that, their site is not fully functioning for members to get the full details in their Q and A and Terms.
+Not only that, but their site also is not fully functioning for members to get the full details in their Q and A and Terms.

 All In All